 Because the ketogenic diet is difficult to maintain in some respects, some dietitians view it as a quick fix and not a long-term solution.
-The liberal use of fats in the diet also make it easier for less-experienced dieters to consume the wrong types of fats.
-Like I said before, this diet isn’t an excuse to eat all the junk food you want.
+The liberal use of fats in the diet also makes it easier for less-experienced dieters to consume the wrong types of fats.
+As I said before, this diet isn’t an excuse to eat all the junk food you want.

 “More often than not, it’s not sustainable.
 Oftentimes weight gain may come back, and you’ll gain more than what you lost,” said Wellness Dietitian Mary Condon, RN.
 “There are heart-healthy sources of fat.
 However, if that person is not educated on heart-healthy sources of fat, they may consume excessive amounts of saturated fats that can increase your risk of heart disease.”

 A pair of studies also suggest that low-carb or ketogenic diets could lead to a shorter lifespan.
 Findings published in The Lancet noted that “mortality increased when carbohydrates were exchanged for animal-derived fat or protein and mortality decreased when the substitutions were plant-based… suggesting that the source of food notably modifies the association between carbohydrate intake and mortality.”
 These findings were also supported by a study presented at the European Society of Cardiology.